Donald Trump Tells Followers To Vote For ‘Good Guy’ Sean Spicer On ‘Dancing With The Stars’

 “My overall hope is that at the end of this season that Tom looks at this and says, bringing people together of very diverse backgrounds, whether it’s in politics or other areas, and allowing them to show America how we can engage in a really respectful and civil way, is actually a way to help bring the country together as opposed to bring it apart.”

-Recently, Spicer praised the president by saying that he believed Trump would had a dedicated”army” of supporters that would always “protect him.”
-As The Inquistr reported previously, Spicer said that Trump’s often divisive language is a way to energize his base.
+Recently, Spicer praised the president by saying that he believed Trump would had a dedicated “army” of supporters that would always “protect him.”
+As The Inquistr reported previously, Spicer said that Trump’s often divisive language was a way to energize his base.

 “You need an intensified base that is going to go out there through thick and thin, that is going to campaign for you, put up that yard sign, make the eight extra phone calls,” he said.

-That energized base, Spicer says, is made up of a passionate group of people who would defend the president regardless of what happens.
+That energized base, Spicer said is made up of a passionate group of people who would defend the president regardless of what happens.
 Spicer went on to say that the strategy is working.
 Trump wasn’t expected to win in 2016, but he managed to gather enough votes to nab the office.
 He didn’t say, however, what this “army” would be willing to do to protect the president.